- 1 What is the BA.5 Omicron variant of COVID-19?

 Some people, including those with moderate to severe asthma or COPD, may develop severe illness if infected with Omicron.
 They could be hospitalized or die from Omicron infection.

-What are some of the symptoms of BA.2 subvariant of the Omicron variant?
+What are some of the symptoms of BA.5 subvariant of the Omicron variant?

-Symptoms of the Omicron BA.2 variant are similar to the primary COVID-19 virus and its variants.
-Omicron symptoms tend to be less severe in some – but not all – people.
+Symptoms of the Omicron BA.5 subvariant are similar to the primary COVID-19 virus and its variants (including other Omicron subvariants).
+In general, symptoms tend to be less severe in some – but not all – people.

 The most reported symptoms are: